haiko-xyz/amm/docs/2-haiko-vs-uniswap.md

 ## 1. Naming conventions

-The table below summarises the key terminology used by Sphinx, and their closest analogue from Uniswap.
+The table below summarises the key terminology used by Haiko, and their closest analogue from Uniswap.

 | Term                 | Equivalent to                                         |
 | -------------------- | ----------------------------------------------------- |